bozbozweb/server-helpers/README.md

 	root@server:/home/path/public_html/server-helpers [master]$

 The branch name will change colour if you have uncommitted or staged files.

+I have modified this one from the one provided by [Tobias Sjösten](http://vvv.tobiassjosten.net/bash/dynamic-prompt-with-git-and-ansi-colors/)

 <div class="flash flash-notice">
 <p><strong>Gotcha</strong>: The command runs a git status, so if you find it slow going into your repository, comment out the bits between the colour tags</p>